When you use the RIP network command, two things will happen:

 R2#show ip route rip R 192.168.10.0/24 [120/1] via 192.168.12.1, 00:00:14, FastEthernet0/0

 Problem solved.
 The network is still advertised but we don’t send any RIP updates anymore towards our computers.
-You should use this command on all interfaces where no EIGRP neighbors are found and that have a network which is advertised in EIGRP.
+You should use this command on all interfaces where you don’t have any RIP routers but you do want to advertise this network to other RIP routers.

 If you have many interfaces that should be passive then you can also use the passive-interface default command.
 This will disable the sending of RIP updates on all interfaces, if you do want to send RIP updates then you need to use the no passive-interface command for these interfaces.